 People Believe That Kombucha Has Great Health Benefits

 With all those reported health benefits, it seems like kombucha might be a wonderdrink.
 But, right now, there simply isn’t enough research-based evidence about kombucha’s overall health effects to make any meaningful conclusions.
-Claims about kombucha lowering blood pressure or slowing the spread of cancer don’t have any scientific backing.
+Claims about this beverage lowering blood pressure or slowing the spread of cancer don’t have any scientific backing.
 Neither do many other claims about it.
 According to the Mayo Clinic, “valid medical studies of kombucha tea’s role in human health are very limited.”
-Some studies suggest that kombucha may have health benefits similar to probiotic supplements, but more research is needed.
+Some studies suggest that this drink may have health benefits similar to probiotic supplements, but more research is needed.

 “We lack a really well-controlled study to say, ‘This is from kombucha,'” Dr. Zhaoping Li, professor of medicine and director of UCLA’s Center for Human Nutrition, told TIME Magazine.
 “People kind [of] take the concept [of its proposed benefits] and run with it.”
 Registered dietitian Maria Zamarripa shared with TIME that she and other nutritionists do believe kombucha has beneficial probiotics that support gut health.
 However, drinking kombucha is no substitute for maintaining a healthy diet.

 While scientific studies may be inconsistent and unclear on the true health benefits, people across the world feel that this drink is beneficial and may not experience harmful health effects.
-Only time — and especially more research — will tell whether kombucha is truly healthy.
+Only time — and especially more research — will tell whether this drink is truly healthy.